steppony/Qiskit-Hackaton/README.md

 - Visiualization and explanation of X-,H- & Z-Gate with the [single-qubit](https://github.com/steppony/Qiskit-Hackaton//main/Visualizations/single_qubit_gates.png) gate truth tables
 - Explaining the concept of two-qubit controlled gates with the [two-qubit controlled](https://github.com/steppony/Qiskit-Hackaton/blob/main/Visualizations/multiple_qubit_gates.png) gate truth tables
 - Experiencing the CX-Gate in the [Learning exercise](https://github.com/steppony/Qiskit-Hackaton/blob/main/Exercises/learning_exercises.ipynb) part c)
-- (BONUS) Intuitivley get in touch with the concept of entanglement by combining single-,two-qubit gates as well as measurements
+- (BONUS) Intuitivley get in touch with the concept of entanglement by combining single-,two-qubit gates as well as measurements with the [CX-H-X excercise](https://github.com/steppony/Qiskit-Hackaton/blob/main/Exercises/CX_H_X_excercise.ipynb)

 Takeway:
-- Know the basic sinlge-qubit gates and their functionality
+- Know the basic sinlge-qubit gates and their action to different states
 - Transfer single-qubit knowledge to two-qubit controlled gates